 - Overtaking or passing another vehicle traveling in the same direction (and under the rules of passing)

-- There is an obstruction that forces them to drive to the left of the center of the highway (as long as they yield to vehicles traveling in the proper direction)
+- There is an obstruction that forces them to drive to the left of the center of the divided highway (as long as they yield to vehicles traveling in the proper direction)

 - On a roadway with three marked lanes of traffic